riggsd/guano-py/doc/guano_specification.md

 **Note**
   optional, multiline string.
 Freeform textual note associated with the recording.

+**Original Filename**
+  optional, string.
+The original filename as used by the recording hardware.
+Editing implementations should persist this value after renaming and/or editing a file as a sort of "paper trail".

 **Samplerate**
   optional, integer.
 Recording samplerate, in Hz.
 This should be equal to the .WAV samplerate for direct-recording detectors, but should be a product of ``TE`` and the .WAV samplerate for time-expansion detectors.

+**Serial**
+  optional, string.
+Serial number or unique identifier of the recording hardware.

 **Species Auto ID**
   optional, list of strings.
 Species or guild classifications, as determined by automated classification.
 This field allows a comma-separated list of values, however some reading implementations may only be able to handle a single species per file; therefore the most "dominant" or "primary" species present in a file, when applicable, should be the first value in this list.